 If you are given a recommendation, you must then send that into the state along with an application.
 The state will then review your recommendation and application before informing you of your acceptance or denial into the program.
 Those with Prior drug related felony convictions may not be eligible to receive an MMMP card.
 Contact MMMPLawyer.com if you need legal advice.

-Qualifying conditions for the Michigan Medical Marijuana Program vary wildly and can be treated with medicinal cannabis in a variety of ways.
+Qualifying conditions for the Michigan Medical Cannabis Program vary wildly and can be treated with medicinal cannabis in a variety of ways.
 It provides relief to many of the unpleasant symptoms associated with a long list of severe and debilitating medical conditions.
 It has the ability to greatly improve the quality of life for individuals suffering from very serious medical conditions and is even thought to have cancer curing properties.
 Anyone suffering from a medical condition who is interested in giving medical marijuana a try must first be evaluated and recommended by a licensed medical marijuana physician.

 Conditions Include: Cancer, Glaucoma, HIV/AIDS, Hepatitis C, Amyotrophic Lateral Sclerosis, Crohn’s Disease, Agitation of Alzheimer's Disease, Nail Patella